muratmelih/rate-review-modal/README.md

 # Rate and Review Modal App

-This project is a simple rate and review modal developed with React and with TypeScript.
-For styling, sass is used, and application is full responsive
+This project is a simple rate and review modal developed with React and with TypeScript.Application satisfies all the functional requirements.
+For styling, sass is used, and application is full responsive.
 You can find live demo of the application in below link:

 # Code Structure